Demystifying HIV: Answers to FAQs on Prevention, Testing & Support

 Where can I go for help?

-How can I be a good ally?
+How can I be a good ally or advocate?

-Being involved in spreading information, education, and supporting the HIV community is a great way to advocate.
+Sharing verified information, education, and supporting the HIV community is a great way to advocate.
 You can also volunteer with HIV-related organizations.
 Visit our What Can I Do? page for more resources.

 What’s the difference between an ally and an advocate?

 They’re both individuals who support and stand by their friends and family members who are at risk or living with HIV.
-An advocate, however, also works for the entire community and volunteers or goes out to spread HIV awareness.
+An advocate, however, also works for the entire community and volunteers or goes out to raise HIV awareness.

 Grievances Form